NehangPatel23/FinTrackr/README.md

 ## Contact

-If you have any questions, feedback, or suggestions regarding this project, please feel free to contact us via email at:
+If you have any questions, feedback, or suggestions regarding this project, please feel free to contact us via email:

 - Nehang Patel - <patel3ng@mail.uc.edu>
 - Shruti Asolkar - <asolkasy@mail.uc.edu>